pradeep3sep/interviewquestion/README System Design.md

 <br>

-> ### you have mentioned you have used webpack for bundling the vanilla js blog project
+> ### You have mentioned you have used webpack for bundling the vanilla js blog project

 Primarily to organize and optimize the project structure, enhance performance, and enable modern features like ES6+ support.